nishigori/vim-multiple-switcher/README.md

 # multiple_switcher.vim

-multiple_switcher.vim is switching any mode for Vi IMproved.
+multiple_switcher.vim is switching any option for Vi IMproved.

 # Install